Mr-Mayhem/Read-TSL1410R-Optical-Sensor-using-Teensy-3.x/README.md

 Your Processing Sketchbook Location/Teensy_36_TSL1410R_To_Serial/Teensy_36_TSL1410R_To_Serial.pde
 --------------------------------------------------------------------------------------------------

-Open the Teensy Arduino example sketch and upload it to Teensy 3.x
+Open Arduino example file Teensy_36_TSL1410R_To_Serial.ino in the Arduino IDE, and upload it to Teensy 3.x.

 With the usb cable from the Teensy hooked up to your pc, Open the Processing sketch and run it.